nogibjj/Data_Pipeline_with_Databricks_YL/README.md

 ### Automated Trigger to Initiate Pipeline via Github Push:*

 `run_job.py`: utilize the Databricks API to run a job on the Databricks workspace such that when a user pushes to this repo it will initiate a job run
+- find your JOB_ID in the workflows/job you just created and save it in the `.env` file

 ### Automation and GitHub Actions